aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/common/connected-endpoints.md

         mode: < static > | Currently only static mode is supported
         timeout: < timeout in seconds > | Optional - default is 90 seconds

-# Dictionary of servers, a device attaching to L2 switched port(s)
+# Dictionary key of connected endpoint as defined in connected_endpoints_keys
+# This should be applied to group_vars or host_vars where endpoint are connecting.
 < connected_endpoints_keys.key >:

   # Server name, this will be used in the switchport description